GovReady/continuous-ato-kit/README.md

 * See the [Jenkins documentation](https://jenkins.io/doc/tutorials/building-a-node-js-and-react-app-with-npm/) for further information about starting Jenkins.

-Your Jenkins Build Server is now setup.
-Next, we'll set up the Security Server.
+Your Jenkins Build Server is now set up.
+Next, we'll set up the Security and Monitoring Server.

-## <a name="security_server"></a> Step 3(b) - Set up Security Server
+## <a name="security_server"></a> Step 3(b) - Set up Security and Monitoring Server

 The Security and Monitoring Server is based on a CentOS 7 image and is automatically set up with OpenSCAP and ready to run.
-To watch the activity of the Security and Monitor Server, open a terminal and run:
+To watch the activity of the Security and Monitoring Server, open a terminal and run:

-	docker-compose exec security top
+	docker-compose exec security-server top

 Your OpenSCAP Security and Monitoring Server is now set up.
 Next, we'll set up the Compliance Server.